tdoehmen/mcp-server-motherduck-example/README.md

 Access it all via SQL queries to MotherDuck.

-## Scaling Architecture
+## Autoscaling

 [FastMCP Cloud](https://fastmcp.cloud) autoscales and load balances traffic across multiple server instances based on demand.

-MotherDuck [read scaling tokens](https://motherduck.com/docs/key-tasks/authenticating-and-connecting-to-motherduck/read-scaling/) provide multiple read-only replicas of your database for improved concurrent query performance.
+[MotherDuck read scaling tokens](https://motherduck.com/docs/key-tasks/authenticating-and-connecting-to-motherduck/read-scaling/) provide multiple read-only replicas of your database for improved concurrent query performance.

-When `USE_READ_SCALING=true`, each server instance:
+With read-scaling enabled default, each server instance:
+- Picks a random session hint on startup
 - Connects to one MotherDuck read replica
 - Maintains that connection for its lifetime

 This distributes load across both FastMCP instances and MotherDuck read replicas for optimal performance.

+To disable read scaling and establish a connection with a regular MotherDuck token, set `USE_READ_SCALING=false`.

 ## Links